Email FacebookTwitterMenu burgerClose thin

 • Fifth, download another paper consolidation form from the loan servicer of your choice.
 Apply to consolidate your two Direct Consolidation Loans.

-• First, a student loan servicer.
+• First, select a student loan servicer.

 • Second, request paper consolidation forms from this servicer.